Brightest Stars

 Sky chart with large purple triangle with star Vega at top and small constellation Lyra below it.

 This chart shows the 3 stars of the Summer Triangle, in the east in the evening in July.
 Note Vega’s constellation, Lyra.
 The Summer Triangle is big!
 A 12-inch (1/3-meter) ruler, placed at an arm’s length from your eye, will span the approximate distance from Vega to the star Altair.
-And an outstretched hand will more or less fill the gap between Vega and Deneb.
+And an outstretched hand will fill the gap between Vega and Deneb.
 You can see the Summer Triangle in the evening from around May through the end of every year.

 The Summer Triangle